francisyang1991/freesplitwise/README.md

 ## Local Development
 1. Copy `.env.example` to `.env` and populate Google OAuth credentials plus a strong `NEXTAUTH_SECRET`.
    - Add your Google account email to `ADMIN_EMAILS` so you can toggle admin-only tools in the UI.
+   - Set `NEXT_PUBLIC_APP_URL` to `http://localhost:3000` for local debugging (or your production domain in deployed environments) so invite links and sharing features resolve correctly.
 2. Install dependencies with `npm install`.
 3. Push the Prisma schema to the dev database with `npm run db:push` (uses SQLite by default).
 4. Start the development server via `npm run dev` and visit `http://localhost:3000`.